CSS Styling

 }

-And when you hover on it, it switches into the IPA pronunciation of my name.
-This is currently really janky due to different font sizes, so I’ve just hacked it to work on my devices at least:
+And when you hover on it, it switches into the IPA pronunciation of my name:

 .heroText span {